 A new year is always a great time to build new habits, get organized and reach all your goals.
-And 2020 is an extra special year because it provides us with an opportunity for a fresh start from what has been a challenging year for many.
+And 2021 is an extra special year because it provides us with an opportunity for a fresh start from what has been a challenging year for many.

 That’s why I decided I wanted to GIVE YOU the tools to do amazing things in 2021 for FREE.
 While we may not know what 2021 will bring, I do know one thing: My perspective on goals and planning have completed shifted this year.

 This planner includes 15 pages to keep you organized and help you manage all areas of your life!
 The planner pages include

 - 2 Page Weekly Spread

 - Monthly Bill Tracker

 Sign up here to get your FREE printable planner now!

 I suggest using a 3 ring binder to keep all the pages together.
 Since this planner is meant to last the whole year, I also recommend using binder hole reinforcements.